Microsoft aims to become carbon negative by 2030, launches $1 billion Climate Innovation Fund

 - To accelerate ongoing technology development by investing in project and debt finance.

-- to invest in new innovations through equity and debt capital.
+- To invest in new innovations through equity and debt capital.

-More specifically, investments will be based on four criteria: strategies that have the prospect of driving meaningful decarbonization, climate resilience, or other sustainability impact; additional market impact in accelerating current and potential solutions; relevance to Microsoft by creating technologies we can use to address our unpaid climate debt and future emissions; and consideration of climate equity, including for developing economies.
+More specifically, investments will be based on four criteria: strategies that have the prospect of driving meaningful decarbonization, climate resilience, or other sustainability impact; additional market impact in accelerating current and potential solutions; relevance to Microsoft by creating technologies it can use to address our unpaid climate debt and future emissions; and consideration of climate equity, including for developing economies.

-Microsoft today also released the Microsoft Sustainability Calculator, a Power BI app that shows carbon emissions data associated with your business’ Azure services.
+Relatedly, Microsoft has an AI for Earth program, which provides cloud-based tools and AI services to organizations looking to tackle problems relating to climate change.
+The company added today that it will continue to invest in carbon monitoring and modeling projects through this program, which has grown over the past two years to support more than 450 grantees.
+Also today, Microsoft released the Microsoft Sustainability Calculator, a Power BI app that shows carbon emissions data associated with your business’ Azure services.

+Microsoft is promising a lot today, and it’s frankly unlikely the company will hit its audacious goals.
+But we don’t have to wait a decade to see if the company is on track.
+Microsoft plans to publish a new annual Environmental Sustainability Report that will detail its “carbon impact and reduction journey.”
+By 2025, Microsoft promises to shift to 100$ supply of renewable energy for all its data centers, buildings, and campuses.
+Anyone will thus be able to check in annually and see where the company is at the halfway mark.